jonathanteeter/jtPortfolio/README.md

 * Key technologies used to build this application are:
     * Bootstrap -- Responsive Front-end framework
     * HTML and CSS -- Provides the means to create structured documents with style
-    * JavaScript -- Provides smooth scrolling to the various HTML blocks on the single HTML page
+    * JavaScript -- Provides smooth scrolling to the various code blocks on the single HTML page
     * Media Query -- Provides rendering to smaller mobile devices

 ## What the project does
 * The application provides a bio, project portfolio, skill set, and contact details to interested employers.
-* The application also provides a link to my resume and work-history, also to those interested.
+* The application provides a link to my resume and work-history, also to those interested.

 ## Challenges
 * Several solutions to a fixed Navbar were tried before one was selected as it proved to be reliable.